 Sometimes the water is diverted by the hydroelectric power plant.
 I’ve read they allow the water to flow on the weekends for tourists.
 I’ve also read you can see the waterfall during the rainy season.
 But when we visited it was neither and the waterfall was visible.

-Regardless, the area always has a series of pools with water of an incredible turquoise blue color.
+Regardless, the area always has a series of pools of incredible turquoise blue water.
 The natural formations that create the pools are also a comfortable place to rest between swimming.

 This was one of our favorite things to do in Huasteca Potosina for three reasons.
 To start, it wasn’t very crowded, despite it being free.
 Second, no life jacket was required, although they are available to rent if needed.
 And third, there was a platform to jump from located close to the waterfall.